 The foot is a very complex structure consisting of 26 bones.
 It has many ligaments and tendons that help support the arches and supports the body’s entire weight.

-Customised foot orthotics evenly distribute pressure/force on the soles of the feet, alleviating pain and preventing overuse injuries.
+Customised foot orthotics evenly distribute pressure/force on the soles of the feet, alleviating pain and preventing injuries.

 They have specific modifications to apply direct forces to certain aspects of the foot.
-These forces improve postural stability, decrease certain tissue stresses and improve foot function.
+These forces improve postural stability, decrease tissue stresses and improve foot function.

-Customised foot orthotics are like prescription glasses and are only affective while you are wearing them.
-However foot posture may improve with continual wear of your foot orthotics, which can last anywhere from 6 months to 5 years.
+They are like prescription glasses and are only effective while you are wearing them.
+However, foot posture may improve with continual wear of your foot orthotics, which can last anywhere from 6 months to 5 years.